IBM/SalesEnablement-SterlingDataExchange-L3/docs/ClientDemonstration.md

-It is now time to transfer files, but first one last setup step to make the demonstration more visually exciting.
+It is now time for the partners to transfer files between each other using the newly created B2Bi SFTP adapter, but first one last setup step to make the demonstration more visually exciting.

 In this demonstration, the FileZilla application will be used.
 FileZilla is a free and open-source, cross-platform FTP application, consisting of FileZilla Client and FileZilla Server.
 Clients are available for Windows, Linux, and macOS.
-Both server and client support FTP and FTPS, while the client can in addition connect to SFTP servers.
-You can learn more about FileZilla <a href="https://filezilla-project.org/" target="_blank">here</a>.
+Learn more about FileZilla <a href="https://filezilla-project.org/" target="_blank">here</a>.

 If users do not already have FileZilla installed, do so now.
 IBM employees can download FileZilla from the Mac@IBM store.
 For Business Partners and IBMers on Microsoft Windows, the download links are available at the link above.